 The panel is satisfied that arrangements for monitoring/supervision of learners are satisfactory.
-However, it is of the opinion that further explanation is needed about the minimum attendance requirement for learners.
+However, it is of the opinion that further explanation is needed in relation to the minimum attendance requirement for learners.
 Accordingly, the panel recommends as a special condition of validation that the programme document clarify the attendance policy for students.